dxc-technology/halstack-style-guide/components/wizard/README.md

 ### User Interface Design Considerations

 - The horizontal/vertical line should not extend to the left of the first circle or to the right of the last circle
-- Do not overwhelme the component wizard with too many steps, it won't be a good idea for the user workflow neither for the display of the information
+- Do not overwhelmed the component with too many steps, it won't be a good idea for the user workflow neither for the display of the information